Aesica/wotv-ffbe-dump/README.md

 # Feel like buying me a cup of coffee?

-(Refer to the original branch for donation links)
+(Refer to the original branch by shalzuth for their donation links)

 # Legal stuff